 712 THE CHRISTIAN EDUCATION OF CHILDREN

+Professor Getz

 A study of the characteristics, problems, needs, and interests of children from birth to adolescence.
 Attention is given to the methods and materials for working with children as well as the organization and administration of the children's division of the church.
 Discussion and laboratory sessions.
-Elective, fall semester, even-numbered years, 2 hours, Offered 1970-71.
+Elective, fall semester, even-numbered years.
+2 hours.

+Offered 1972-73.

 713 THE CHRISTIAN EDUCATION OF YOUTH

 Mr. Westgate

-A study of the naure and needs of young people.
+A study of the nature and needs of young people.
 Objectives, organization and methods of the Christian education of youth are studied with emphasis upon a program of Bible study, evangelism, worship, recreation and stewardship which will win and hold the adolescent group.
 Group dynamics and discussion of practical problems.

+Elective, fall semester, odd-numbered years.
+2 hours.

+Christian Education

+719 PRINCIPLES OF DISCIPLESHIP

+Professor Hendricks

+This course is designed to aid the student in constructing his personal philosophy and methodology of the process of disciple development by means of an inductive study of selected portions of the life of Christ.
+Limited enrollment.
+Prerequisite: permission of the professor.

+Elective.
+2 hours.
+Offered 1972-73.